 3. A pen

-I would always advise on using a pen rather than a pencil to journal as I believe the permanence is a factor which increases the connection you will feel.
+I would personally always advise on using a pen rather than a pencil to journal as I believe the permanence is a factor which increases the connection you will feel.

-Any pen can be used but if you want to keep the theme going here are some adorable moon inspired pens!
+Any pen can be used, but if you want to keep the theme going here are some adorable moon inspired pens!

 This moonology book is one of my favourites for moon journaling, which is why I feature it in the best spiritual books of all time.
 The book describes each moon phase in detail and rituals, affirmations and visualisations you can do to connect with each phase!
 It’s perfect to have alongside your moon journal to give you a helping hand when you don’t know what to write about.

-These moon phase affirmation cards are a great addition to moon journaling because they feature reflective questions and affirmations for each phase of the lunar cycle.
+These moon phase affirmation cards are a great addition to moon journaling because they feature reflective affirmations for each phase of the lunar cycle.
 They’re perfect for placing in your journal to take on the go when you need extra prompting.

 The focus of each moon phase

-Each moon phase comes with its own energies.
+Well, each moon phase comes with its own energies.